sanjar-notes/databases/home/4_resource_itineraries/1_database_system_concepts_book/1_Nature_and_purpose_of_DBs/5_Database_Engine_info.md

 #### Components of a database engine
 The functional components of a database can be broadly divided into 3:
 1. Storage manager - manages storing of database data in parts.
-	- Important because database typically require a large amount of storage space - even upto Petabytes (i.e. 1024 Terabytes).
+	- Important because databases typically require a large amount of storage space - even upto Petabytes (i.e. 1024 Terabytes).
 	- As the main memory is almost negligible as compared to the database size, data is stored on disk.
 Data are moved between main memory and disk as needed.
 	- Since the movement of data between main memory and disc is slow, transfers need to be minimized.
 2. Query processor - helps the database system to simplify and facilitate access to data.